The Madras drink is a simple juice and vodka cocktail. The refreshing drink is made with vodka, cranberry juice, orange juice and lime garnish.

 Here's the ingredients to make the drink; vodka, cranberry and orange juices, and fresh cut lime.

-Start with a highball glass with fresh ice.
+Start with a highball glass with ice.
+Cubes or crushed are fine.

 Add one and a half ounces of vodka.